FunctionLab/DeepArk/README.md

 Running DeepArk on multiple GPUs in parallel is straightforward.
 To toggle whether DeepArk should leverage multiple GPUs, simply specify the `--data-parallel` or `--no-data-parallel` flags.
 This will toggle batch-level data parallelism on and off respectively.
-We modify the `ism` example from above to use data parallelism as follows:
+We modify the `issm` example from above to use data parallelism as follows:

 ```
-python DeepArk.py ism \
+python DeepArk.py issm \
     --checkpoint-file 'data/drosophila_melanogaster.pth.tar' \
-    --input-file 'examples/drosophila_melanogaster_ism_example.fasta' \
+    --input-file 'examples/drosophila_melanogaster_issm_example.fasta' \
     --output-dir './' \
     --output-format 'tsv' \
     --batch-size '64' \